MrPrattASH/Game_Design_In_Construct_3/module_3_flapping_bird_booleans/README.md

 You could output either 1,2,3, or 4.
 (Note: the output is between the numbers, not including the second number).

 <img width="197" alt="Screen Shot 2022-04-08 at 08 34 01" src="https://user-images.githubusercontent.com/101632496/162378077-818f2a1c-48fc-4ac5-8eae-2189540461b7.png">
+The above image is an example of what the random methof might look like when typed into the construct 3 editor.
 This function allows you to enter values as integers (0,-5,32, etc) and floats (or a "floating" number) (0.12, -3.4932)

-## 2. Spawning food powerups at random Y coordinates
+## 2. Spawning food powerups at random Y axis coordinates
-Let's get this food sprite spawning at random Y coordinates, so that we need to fly up and down to catch the food.
-If we always spawned the food at the same Y coordinate, then the player would always know where in the level the powerup would be located, not so interesting!
+Let's get this food sprite spawning at random Y axis coordinates, so that we need to fly up and down to catch the food.
+Otherwise, If we always spawned the food at the same Y coordinate, then the player would always know where in the level the powerup would be located, not so interesting!
 Randomness adds a challenge to our game.
+All of this code will be written inside the "Game Events" Event sheet, NOT the "start events" event sheet.

-1. Create a new  *global variable* (integer) called *SecondsPerPowerUp* and set it to 3.5 initially.
-We will use this variable to spawn powerups every "SecondsPerPowerUp" seconds, or in this case, every 3.5 seconds, we'll spawn a new power up.
+1. Create a new  *global variable* (integer/number) called *SecondsPerPowerUp* and set it to 3.5 initially.
+We will use this variable to spawn powerups every "X" seconds, or in this case, every "SecondsPerPowerUp" seconds (3.5), we'll spawn a new power up.
 <img width="856" alt="Screen Shot 2022-09-13 at 14 14 47" src="https://user-images.githubusercontent.com/101632496/189898281-68410784-1527-4595-a9f6-47fb6fcdcdbf.png">

 2. In the power-ups code group, create a new event:
-> system  > Every X seconds > Every *SecondsPerPowerUp*
+> System  > Every X seconds > Every *SecondsPerPowerUp*
 <img width="276" alt="Screen Shot 2022-09-13 at 14 15 19" src="https://user-images.githubusercontent.com/101632496/189898366-18c67964-a314-435b-a1d4-44f742e1f3e6.png">

-3. Inside this event, make a new action:
+3. In the "Every SecondsPerPowerup Seconds" event, make a new action:
 `create object *FoodSprite* on layer 0 at X,Y
 `
-For the X value, we want to select a value on the the right edge of our layout.
-How do you know what to select as an appropriate value?
+For the X value, we want to select a value somewhere on the the right side/edge of our layout.
+How do you know what to type as an appropriate value?
 Head to your layout, look at the bottom of your screen for Mouse: X,Y. You should notice that as you move your mouse around the layout, you get the current X or Y coordinates of your layout.
-Use this to decide where to place your X powerup.
+Use this new information to decide where to place your X powerup.

 <img width="475" alt="Screen Shot 2022-09-14 at 21 46 25" src="https://user-images.githubusercontent.com/101632496/190248465-bd4f1933-66c7-44bc-89af-77a833db9dfb.png">

 For the Y value, we want to select a random Y value that is constrained inside our layout.
-This Y value will control how high/low the object spawns.
+This Y value will control how high/low the object spawns upon the Y axis.
 We need to constrain this random(low,high) value inside of our layout, as if we choose Y values too large, the food would spawn outside of the layout, and our player could never grab it!
-Go to the layout and decide what to write inside the Y value: random(low,high)
+Go to the layout and decide what to write inside the Y value: random(low,high).
+Debug this spawning in game, and see if you are happy with where your fruit spawns inside your level.

 <img width="344" alt="Screen Shot 2022-04-14 at 13 15 03" src="https://user-images.githubusercontent.com/101632496/163380175-ce81ab8a-af47-4d1d-9774-f956a5ebdda2.png">

 4. Inside the same event, set the animation of the created *FoodSprite* to a fruit of your choice.
-5. Under this same event, create a new sub-event to this same, to check:
+5. Create a new sub-event to the every X seconds event:
+`
 > FoodSprite > Is animation "YourFruit" playing.
+`
+6. and make the action in this sub event
+`

-If true, set the foodsprite instance variable *PowerUpType* to "Invincibility".
-This will be used later to check what type of powerup our pickup is.
-It also means that we can create a single pickup sprite, with multiple animations, and have *different powerups associated with the same sprite*.
+Foodsprite > set instance variable *PowerUpType* to "Invincibility" `
+Obviously, this game would be boring if we only had 1 type of powerup.
+This line of code allows us to create a single powerup sprite, with multiple animations, and have *different powerups associated with the same sprite* by setting a new instance variable depending on which animation is currently playing.
 This will save a lot of time coding later, as otherwise we would need to create a new sprite for each powerup in our game!

 <img width="829" alt="Screen Shot 2022-09-13 at 14 15 39" src="https://user-images.githubusercontent.com/101632496/189898432-90708464-9a30-4484-ba1b-435b667a62de.png">

 Debug your game and test your game out.
 You should now notice that a powerup is spawing every 3.5 seconds in a random Y location.
 If not, go back and check your X/Y values for creating the object.
+However, you'll also likely notice that the powerup is not moving, and it doesn't make you invincible.
+Let's continue.

 ## 3. Making the Powerup move

 Now that the powerup is spawning, we need to make it move across the screen, similar to how the pipes and ground sprites move across the screen (sidebar, take a look at this code in the yellow code-block now to see how they move).

-However, we're going to learn a neat trick in game design to make our sprite move across the screen.
+You've used bullet behaviour in the past to make a sprite move across the screen.
+In this tutorial, we're going to learn a new way of re-creating bullet behaviour.

 We want to move the sprite on *delta time*, not on physical "in game seconds".
 This is a **critical** distinction.
 If your game has frame rate drops, events that run every second will skip frames and this means that your food may spawn in erratic places.
 Having events that run on *delta time* or *dt* (for short) run in line with frames that are running, even if frames are dropped, so the event will trigger as intended.
 You should use delta time when moving sprites around the layout, whereas you may use in-game seconds to control spawning events.
 In short, delta time runs events with game frames, time runs on actual seconds and may skip dropped frames from lag.
+This can often be more reliable than using the bullet behaviour.

-## Note, multiplying numbers and dividing in code
+## Tutorial Pause: Multiplying numbers and dividing in code
-multiplication in code is different that written.
+multiplication in code is different than when we multiply on paper.
 If we wanted to write 3x7 =21, we would use the letter "x".
-Not so in code. instead, we use an asterisk ` 3 * 7 = 21`
+When we multiply in code we use an asterisk:
+` 3 * 7 = 21`
 To denote multiplication.
 Similarly, in division, we would write ` 21 / 3 = 7`